 5. What is the typical timeline for this program?

-In mid-November the Clubs & SIGs team shares the Clubs & SIGs participation application with all organizations.
-Groups interested in funding a student must submit their information by the early December deadline.
+In early November, the Clubs & SIGs team share the SCSF participation form with all Clubs and SIGs.
+Organizations interested in funding a student must submit their information by the early-December deadline.